gusg21/painless/README.md

 ### Syntax

 The syntax for the input files (in the `pages` folder) are the same as your run-of-the-mill markdown.
-The one difference is that `~[template name]` will replace the line with the respective HTML template.
-For example:
+The additions are:

+- Template Reference `~template`
+- Comments `$ blah blah blah`

 **pages/index.md:**
 ```